atlas-doc/doc-sabre/atlas-fare-comparison-solution/search-api-integration-for-fare-comparison.md

 - **Required:** Yes
 - **Description:** Weight limit in kilograms.

-  0：No Limitation about piece;
+  Valid values:

-  higher than 0：Maximum pieces
+  - 0：No Limitation about piece;
-- **Constraints:** Must be a positive integer.
+  - higher than 0：Maximum pieces
 - **Default:** 18
 - **Example:** 18